pangenome/pggb-paper/workflows/Yeast.md

 ## Clone the yeast repository

-First, we have to clone the yeast repository.
+First, we have to clone the yeast repository and enter the main directory.

 ```
 git clone -b yeast https://github.com/pangenome/pggb-paper.git
+cd pggb-paper
 ```

 ## Variant call from the linear genomes